Voting Information

 Early Voting

-Contact the Elections Department at (208) 799-3020 to find were early voting is held for the current election.
+Contact the Elections Department at (208) 799-3020 to find where early voting is held for the current election.

 Absentee Voting